lucclaesen/ts-wp-01/README.md

         * publicPath is a virtual directory where the bundling output can be referenced when served.
 An html file in the content-base directory should refer by means of a script tag to <publicPath>/bundle.js.
+    - setting up typescript support within webpack is as simple as configuring the ts-loader
+    - ts-lint is set up as a preloader

+6. Setup git for

+6. Setup VSCode:
     -